Inventory, lb : 0

 |Koru Apples||Alma's KORU® Pudding|

-People have spotted Koru Apples using the Specialty Produce app for iPhone and Android.
+People have shared Koru Apples using the Specialty Produce app for iPhone and Android.